Skip to main content

 Experiment settings and results

-By default, each experiment analyzed using the Frequentist engine will use your organization-level defaults, unless they are overriden by a metric.
-However, you can always toggle CUPED on or off for a Frequentist analysis using the new toggle added to the top of the results table.
+By default, each experiment will use your organization-level defaults, unless they are overriden by a metric.
+However, you can always toggle CUPED on or off using the toggle added to the top of the results table.
 You may need to re-run your analysis if you change this setting.

 • If the toggle is Off, then CUPED will not be applied to any metrics.